andystitt829/oded/README.md

 There are several ways you can download and install Oded:

-* Clone this repository by opening your command line tool and typing `cd your-project-directory` (replacing "your-project-directory" with the actual name of your project directory) and then...
+* Clone this repository by opening your command line tool and typing `cd your-project-directory` (replacing "your-project-directory" with the actual name of your project directory) and then typing `git clone https://github.com/andystitt829/oded.git`
+*

 If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
 You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.